 Meanwhile, the RTB 2017 earlier issued in March 2017 was a 3-year bond, which means, investors will receive interest income for 3 years.
 The gross interest rate was 4.25% per year.

 Earnings from Retail Treasury Bonds, though, are subject to a 20% withholding tax.

 How are interest earnings computed?

-Because there is a 20% withholding tax on the earnings, the important rate to consider is the effective interest rate of 3.40% (not the 4.25% gross interest rate, the effective rate that will be earned by the investor is 3.40% per year.
+Because there is a 20% withholding tax on the earnings, the important rate to consider is the effective interest.
+Assuming a 4.25% gross interest rate, the effective rate that will be earned by the investor is 3.40% per year.